hpresnall/yabrc/README.md

 See the [command reference](COMMANDS.md) for more information.

 ### Initial Configuration
-yabrc configuration is stored in properties files.
-You will need to create one for each file system or set of directories that you want to track.
+yabrc configuration is stored in YAML files.
+You will need to create a config file for each file system or set of directories that you want to track.
 There are 4 properties, 2 of which are required:
 * `root`: (_required_): the root file system or directory of this index.
 * `baseName`: (_required_): the default name of the index files created for this file system, _without_ extensions.
 * `savePath`: the default path for saving indexes.
 Defaults to the location of the config file.
-* `ignoredDirs`: a comma separated list of regular expressions.
-Any directory that matches one of the regexps will be skipped and no files or subdirectories will be added to the index.
+* `ignoredDirs`: a string or array of regular expressions.
+Any directory that matches one of the regexes will be skipped and no files or subdirectories will be added to the index.

 Usually you will create a pair of configuration files for each backup: one for the source and one for the target.
 In general only the `root` value needs be different.

 On Windows, note that all file paths are printed with `/`, not `\`.
 For ease of use, it is recommended that all Windows paths in the config file use `/`, e.g. `C:/Users/foo/Documents`.
 Internally, the index also uses `/` for all file paths so that Windows and Unix file systems can be compared with each other.

 ### First Run
-To build the initial index, run `yabrc update <config.properties>`.
+To build the initial index, run `yabrc update <config.yaml>`.
 This will scan the given file system, starting at `root` and may take a while, depending on the total size of all the files.
 When complete, it will write the index to `<savePath>/<baseName>_current`.

 ### Subsequent Runs
-Either periodically, or after making changes to the file system, the index can be updated by re-running `yabrc update <config.properties>`.
+Either periodically, or after making changes to the file system, the index can be updated by re-running `yabrc update <config.yaml>`.
 After the scan is complete, it will compare the indexes and print the differences to std out.
 It will also move the older index to `<savePath>/<baseName>_<YYYYmmDD_HHMMSS>` and write the new index to `<savePath>/<baseName>_current`.

-To compare two indexes after the fact, you can run something like `yabrc compare --ext _<YYYYmmDD_HHMMSS> <config.properties>`.
+To compare two indexes after the fact, you can run something like `yabrc compare --ext _<YYYYmmDD_HHMMSS> <config.yaml>`.
 Note that two indexes are specified: one by `--ext`; the other defaults to `_current`.
 This will compare the current, latest index against a previous one from the given datetime, identified by extension.

-To compare indexes from two different file systems, run something like `yabrc compare <fs1.properties> <fs2.properties>`, where two configurations are specified.
+To compare indexes from two different file systems, run something like `yabrc compare <fs1.yaml> <fs2.yaml>`, where two configurations are specified.
 This will compare the two `<baseName>_current` index files.

 When comparing indexes, the following symbols are used in the output the indicate changes to a file:
 * `!`: the file does not exist in one of the indexes.